karkman/Physalia_EnvMetagenomics_2022/Day4/README.md

 do
     prokka $file -o ${file%_contig*}_PROKKA --prefix ${file%_contig*} --cpus 4
 done
-conda deactivate
 ```

 And visualise the contigs with [clinker](https://github.com/gamcil/clinker).
 When clinker is ready, get the resulting `.html` file using e.g. FileZilla.
 ```
-conda activate  clinker
 clinker *_PROKKA/*.gbk -o clinker -p clinker.html
 ```

-Then you can re-run the steps for some other ARG.
+Then you can re-run the above steps for some other ARG, starting from the `grep` part.